Max Yoho

-Max Yoho (1934 - April 22, 2017) began writing humorous books and poetry in 1988 after becoming a widower.
-Max has written several books including The Revival and Tales from Comanche County.
+Marion Max Yoho (June 18, 1934 – April 22, 2017) was an American writer.
+He began writing humorous books and poetry in 1988 after becoming a widower, and wrote several books including The Revival and Tales from Comanche County.

 Biography

-Max Yoho was born in Colony, Kansas in 1934.
-In 1944 Max moved with his family to Atchison, Kansas and in 1949 to Topeka, Kansas.
-He graduated from Topeka High School in 1953.
-Following graduation, he enrolled at Washburn University where his writing talents were identified.
-He wrote for The Review, a student newspaper.
+Max Yoho was born in Colony, Kansas in 1934, the son of Lloyd George Yoho and Nellie Christenberry Yoho.
+His father worked for the railroad.
+In 1944 he moved with his family to Atchison, Kansas and in 1949 to Topeka, Kansas.
+He graduated from Topeka High School in 1953, and enrolled at Washburn University where he wrote for The Review, a student newspaper.

-Max was married to his high school sweetheart, Rosemary Carter, in 1953 and they had three sons: Alex, Stuart and Nicholas.
-Max worked as a machinist for 38 years, including 31.5 years at the Goodyear Tire & Rubber plant in Topeka.
+Yoho worked as a machinist for 38 years, including over thirty years at the Goodyear Tire & Rubber plant in Topeka.

-Yoho began to focus on writing after he became a widower in 1988.
+Yoho began writing for publication after he became a widower in 1988, and retired in 1992.
 Focusing on poetry, essays and short-short stories, much of Yoho's early work was published in Inscape, the literary journal produced by Washburn University in the late 1980s and early 1990s.
-He retired as a machinist in April, 1992, and focused seriously on his writing career.

-Max died in April, 2017, after suffering from kidney failure.
-He is survived by his second wife, Carol, and three sons: Alex (Sherry) Yoho, Stuart (Anna) Yoho, and Nick Yoho.
-Max's first wife, Rosemary, had died in 1988.
-At the time of his passing he also had five grandchildren and six great-grandchildren.

-Published work

-He published his first humorous novel, The Revival, in 2001 and won the 2002 "J. Donald Coffin Memorial Book Award" of the Kansas Authors Club.
-He is the only Kansas author to have two titles, The Moon Butter Route (published in 2006) and The Revival in the Kansas Center for the Book's "Favorite Kansas Books" list.
-Other books from this list include Truman Capote's In Cold Blood, Robert Day's The Last Cattle Drive, and L. Frank Baum's The Wonderful Wizard of Oz.

-Tales from Comanche County: The Peculiar Education of Max Freeman was published in 2002.
-Both The Revival and Tales from Comanche County are available as unabridged audio books from Books In Motion of Spokane, Washington.

-Felicia, These Fish Are Delicious, a collection of Yoho's poems, essays and short stories, was published in 2004.